Malice at the Palace: Suspensions

-On November 20, 2004, the day after the incident, the NBA suspended Artest, Jackson, O'Neal, and Wallace indefinitely, saying that their actions were "shocking, repulsive, and inexcusable".
+On November 20, 2004, the day after the brawl, the NBA suspended Artest, Jackson, O'Neal, and Wallace indefinitely, saying that their actions were "shocking, repulsive, and inexcusable".
 The following day, the NBA announced that nine players would be suspended for a total of what eventually became 146 games: 137 games for Pacers players and nine games for Pistons players.
 David Harrison was also seen fighting with fans, but the NBA stated that he would not be suspended because "the incident occurred as the players were attempting to leave the floor".

 Artest was given the longest suspension; he was suspended for the remainder of the 2004–05 NBA season, a suspension that eventually totaled 86 games (73 regular season and 13 subsequent playoff games), the longest suspension for an on-court incident in NBA history.
 The players suspended also lost in excess of US$11 million in salary due to the suspensions, with Artest alone losing almost US$5 million.

 In the week following the announcement of the suspensions, the players' union appealed the suspensions of Artest, Jackson, and O'Neal, saying they thought that commissioner Stern had "exceeded his authority".
 Jackson felt that despite losing millions the players were fortunate, as Stern could have expelled them from the league entirely.

 A federal arbitrator upheld the full length of all suspensions, except that of O'Neal, which was reduced to 15 games.
 The NBA appealed the decision of the arbitrator to reduce O'Neal's suspension in federal court, and on December 24, a judge issued a temporary injunction allowing O'Neal to play until a full hearing was held on the NBA's appeal.

 O'Neal played in two more games before the NBA's case was brought before the U.S. District Court in Brooklyn, New York, on December 30.
 The NBA argued that under the terms of the league's Collective Bargaining Agreement (CBA), Stern had absolute authority to hand out suspensions and hear appeals for all on-court incidents.
 The judge ruled that because O'Neal's behavior was an off-court incident, arbitration was allowed under the CBA and thus the arbitrator was within his rights to reduce the suspension.
 Despite O'Neal's successful appeal, no further appeals were made to reduce Artest's and Jackson's suspensions.